open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 ### Spec changes proposal

-- Semantic Conventions: Each span MUST follow one convention, specific to the call it describes
+- Semantic Conventions: Each span MUST follow at most one convention, specific to the call it describes.
 - Trace API: Add `SpanKey` API that gets span following specific convention from the context (e.g. `SpanKey.HTTP_CLIENT.fromContextOrNull(context)`).
-- Semantic Conventions: instrumentation MUST back off if span of same kind and following same contention is already in the context by using `ContextKey` API.
+- Semantic Conventions: instrumentation MUST back off if span of same kind and following same contention is already in the context by using `SpanKey` API.
 - Semantic Conventions: Client libraries instrumentation MUST make context current to enable correlation with underlying layers of instrumentation
-- OTel SDK SHOULD allow suppression strategy configuration:
+- OTel SDK SHOULD allow suppression strategy configuration
   - suppress nested by kind (e.g. only one CLIENT allowed)
   - suppress nested by kind + convention it follows (only one HTTP CLIENT allowed, but outer DB -> nested HTTP is ok)